Infection and Immunity

 Dartmouth Digital Commons Citation

 Channon, Jacqueline Y.; Suh, Edward I.; Seguin, Rosanne M.; and Kasper, Lloyd H., "Attachment Ligands of Viable Toxoplasma gondii Induce Soluble Immunosuppressive Factors in Human Monocytes" (1999).
-Open Dartmouth: Published works by Dartmouth faculty.
+Dartmouth Scholarship.
 986.